accesscode-2-1/unit-1/homework/week-1.md

 ##### Exercise 1: Code Review

 You will be assigned another student for whom to conduct a code review.
 Details to follow; we'll discuss this more in class.
+Create at least one change based on the code review you receive.

 ##### Exercise 2: Horoscope app